 9 Things You Didn't Know About Taco Bell

 Taco Bell is a fast food chain that's worked very hard to differentiate itself from the competition, serving tacos, burritos, and a whole lot of quasi-Tex-Mex foods in a burger-dominated fast food world.
-But even if no breakfast for you is complete without a biscuit taco, we bet that there are some things you didn't know about this California-based chain.
+But even if no breakfast for you is complete without a waffle taco, we bet that there are some things you didn't know about this California-based chain.

 They Pioneered Concept Fast Food

 The first Taco Bell Express, a concept restaurant with a reduced size and a small, inexpensive menu, opened in San Francisco in 1991.
 Taco Bell was also one of the first chains to co-brand with other chains, including KFC and Pizza Hut.
-Their short-lived Border Bell concept sold "fresh grill"-style cuisine, and the U.S. Taco Co. concept opened earlier this year to sell tacos with more American-focused fillings.
+Their short-lived Border Bell concept sold "fresh grill"-style cuisine, and the U.S. Taco Co. concept opened last year to sell tacos with more American-focused fillings.

 They Were the First Brand Affected by a GMO Recall